 Reasons for Studying the Central Subway Extension

-In 2019, the Central Subway (Third Street Light Rail Phase 2) will open for passenger service, bringing the T Third Street light rail line from its existing 4th and King Station into a new subway running beneath 4th and Stockton Streets, terminating at Chinatown Station (Washington and Stockton streets).
+In early 2020, the Central Subway (Third Street Light Rail Phase 2) will open.
 In addition to the underground Chinatown Station, new stations will also be located at 4th and Brannan (surface), Moscone Center (underground), and Market Street and Union Square (underground).
-For more information about the Central Subway project.